Mission

 We believe in local economies and place-based education, so we focus our work primarily on our core communities located closest to our home base, secondarily on West Virginia, and thirdly across the central Appalachian region.
 We offer resources, services and opportunities to any young person from or invested in the Appalachian region.

 Our campground, lodge and offices are located in Hillsboro, WV, and we operate High Rocks centers in Lewisburg and Richwood, West Virginia.
-We partner with area schools, community groups, government agencies, and libraries.
-Regionally and nationally, we partner with social justice groups, funding organizations, and colleges and universities.
+We partner with other organizations regionally and nationally including schools, community groups, government agencies, libraries, funding organizations, and colleges and universities.
 All these partnerships are vital to our effectiveness in our rural area.

 Through enriching programming and intentional mentoring provided by High Rocks and our AmeriCorps partner sites, in one year we were able to spend approximately 70,000 hours supporting more than 5,000 youth and community members.
 We have literally served thousands of young people and engaged thousands of volunteers over the last 20 years.